CocoaPods/guides.cocoapods.org/source/using/troubleshooting.html.md

 _Different Xcode versions can have various problems.
 Ask for help and tell us what version you're using._

+### Running into build failures after migrating to Xcode 5 and CocoaPods 0.25.0?

+This applies to users migrating projects from Xcode 4, or are still using Xcode 4.

+1. The Pods Xcode project now sets the `ONLY_ACTIVE_ARCH` build setting to `YES` in the `Debug` configuration.
+You _will_ have to set the same on your project/target, otherwise the build _will_ fail.
+2. Ensure your project/target has an `ARCHS` value set, otherwise the build _will_ fail.
+3. When building a **iOS** project from the command-line, with the `xcodebuild` tool that comes with Xcode 4, you’ll need to completely disable this setting by appending to your build command: `ONLY_ACTIVE_ARCH=NO`.

+### Can I workaround ‘Duplicate Symbol’ errors with static libraries?

+This usually occurs when you’re using a closed-source third-party library that includes a common dependency of your application.
+One brute-force workaround is to remove the dependency from the static library, as described [here](http://atnan.com/blog/2012/01/12/avoiding-duplicate-symbol-errors-during-linking-by-removing-classes-from-static-libraries)

+However, in general, the vendor should really prefix any dependencies it includes, so you don’t need to deal with it.
+When this happens, please contact the vendor and ask them to fix it on their side and use the above method as a temporary workaround.

 ### I didn't find the solution to my problem!

 We have multiple avenues for support, here they are in the order we prefer.